How To Grow On Spotify And Get Heard

 Example: Trap, Country, Electronic , etc. See all.

-- Visit the profiles on Spotify and look them up on Facebook / Instagram / Any other platform.
+- Visit the profiles of the people who have made these playlists on Spotify and look them up on Facebook / Instagram / Any other platform.

 - Message them.